 - Nodding off or constant sleep problems

-Help your patients avoid becoming addicted
+Help your patients avoid becoming addicted to opioids.

-Treatment of Pain and Informed Consent language
+Treatment of Pain and Informed-Consent Language

 The treatment agreement information and example informed consent form are intended to be samples only.
 Use of this information is not intended to fulfill a practitioner’s legal duty to obtain full and complete informed consent.
 Medical providers are encouraged to customize the forms and work with legal counsel prior to using the forms in their medical practice.